Never Bet the Devil Your Head: Analysis

-"Never Bet the Devil Your Head" is a clear attack on transcendentalism, which the narrator calls a "disease" afflicting Toby Dammit.
+"Never Bet the Devil Your Head" is an attack on transcendentalism, which the narrator calls a "disease" afflicting Toby Dammit.
 The narrator, in fact, sends the bill for Dammit's funeral expenses to the transcendentalists, who refuse to pay because of their disbelief in evil.
+Dawn B. Sova describes the story as a response to transcendentalist critics writing for The Dial who accused Poe's fiction of lacking morality.
+Poe parodied this criticism by having the narrator go to absurd extremes to relate everything to morality.
 Despite specific mentions of transcendentalism and its flagship journal The Dial, Poe denied that he had any specific targets.
 Elsewhere, he certainly admitted a distaste for transcendentalists, whom he called "Frogpondians" after the pond on Boston Common.
 He ridiculed their writings in particular by calling them "metaphor-run," lapsing into "obscurity for obscurity's sake" or "mysticism for mysticism's sake."
 Poe once wrote in a letter to Thomas Holley Chivers that he did not dislike transcendentalists, "only the pretenders and sophists among them."

 Publication history

 The story was published in the September 1841 issue of Graham's Magazine as "Never Bet Your Head: A Moral Tale".
 Its republication in the August 16, 1845, issue of the Broadway Journal included its now-standard title "Never Bet the Devil Your Head".
 Noted Poe biographer Arthur Hobson Quinn dismissed the story, stating "it is a trifle."